ahmadiehsan/personal_docs/docs/software/system_development/oop/principles/least_knowledge_principle.md

 ![](least_knowledge_principle/image1.jpg)

-The principle forces us to ask the object to request us; that way, we don’t have to know about its component objects (and we keep our circle of friends small).
+The principle forces us to ask the object to request us; that way, we don't have to know about its component objects (and we keep our circle of friends small).
 For example:

 <img src="image2.jpg" style="width:5.87477in" />

-Here’s a Car class that demonstrates all the ways you can call methods and still adhere to the Principle of Least Knowledge:
+Here's a Car class that demonstrates all the ways you can call methods and still adhere to the Principle of Least Knowledge:

 ![](least_knowledge_principle/image4.jpg)